Harish-Chandra bimodules of finite $K$-type in Deligne categories

-It was proved in \cite{E} that for a generic $\chi$ the algebra $U_\chi$ is simple.
-However, we've seen that $\underline \End(\bl)$ is a nontrivial quotient of $U(\g)$.
-And thus, central characters $\chi$ as in Claim \ref{cl2} provide us with an example of non-simple algebras $U_\chi$.
+It was proved in \cite{E}, Subsection 3.5, that for a generic $\chi$ the algebra $U_\chi$ is simple.
+However, we have seen that $\underline \End(\bl)$ is a nontrivial quotient of $U(\mathfrak{g})$.
+Thus, central characters $\chi$ as in Claim \ref{cl2} provide us with an example of non-simple algebras $U_\chi$.

-Our wish is to take the filtered ultraproduct of the annihilators $\mathrm{Ann}(M_n)$ of some $\g_n$-modules to obtain two-sided ideals in $U(\g_t)$.
-However, the problem one immediately encounters when trying this idea out is that the ideals $\mathrm{Ann}(M_n)$ could be generated by elements of degrees that depend on $n$.
-And hence, in most cases the filtered ultraproduct will turn out to be zero.
-We would like to understand an upper bound for the degree $k$, such that $F^k\mathrm{Ann}(M_n)$ is nonzero for a given $\g_n$-module $M$ ($F$ being the PBW-filtration).
+Our aim is to take the filtered ultraproduct of the annihilators $\mathrm{Ann}(M_n)$ of some $\mathfrak{g}_n$-modules to obtain two-sided ideals in $U(\mathfrak{g}_t)$.
+However, the problem one immediately encounters when testing this idea is that the ideals $\mathrm{Ann}(M_n)$ could be generated by elements of degrees that depend on $n$.
+Hence, in most cases the filtered ultraproduct will turn out to be zero.
+We would like to understand an upper bound for the degree $k$, such that $F^k\mathrm{Ann}(M_n)$ is nonzero for a given $\mathfrak{g}_n$-module $M$ ($F$ being the PBW-filtration).
 Unfortunately, this is unknown in general.

-However, if $M = V_\bn$ is a finite-dimensional $\g_n$-module, one can easily provide such a bound, which we'll do below.
+However, if $M = V^\nn_\bn$ is a finite-dimensional $\mathfrak{g}_n$-module, one can easily provide such a bound, which we will do below.